 - There could be a result of Chrome updating items in the background, such as machine learning models for specific features.
 People complain that Chrome auto-starts downloads and need help finding something when they look in the Chrome download folder.

-Solutions: Wait for some things, and if the problem repeats, uninstall your current Chrome version and download the new version from here.
+Solutions: Wait for some things; if the problem repeats, uninstall your current Chrome version and download the new version from here.

-Corrupted updates and an old chrome browser might cause the problem, and the only solution is to download the latest version of Chrome or update your Chrome.
-It is said that Chrome had fixed the issue with Chrome 102 version.
+Corrupted updates and an old Chrome browser might cause the problem, and the only solution is to download the latest version of Chrome or update your Chrome.
+It is said Chrome fixed the issue with the Chrome 102 version.

 Solutions: Try deleting every crdownload file from your computer.